sureshdudi/Accident-Severity-Code-Prediction/README.md

 use of the resources, and thus save a significant amount of people each year.
 Others interested could be private companies investing in technologies aiming to improve road safeness.

+# Data

+The data can be found in the following Kaggle data set.link: https://www.kaggle.com/ahmedlahlou/accidents-in-france-from-2005-to-2016

 ## Data Understanding

 Our predictor or target variable will be 'SEVERITYCODE' because it is used to measure the severity of an accident from 0 to 4 within the dataset.
 Attributes used to weigh the severity of an accident are 'WEATHER', 'ROADCOND' and 'LIGHTCOND'.